Missouri Players to Watch Against Princeton - Second Round

 Top Missouri Players to Watch vs. Princeton - Second Round

-The Missouri Tigers and the Princeton Tigers are scheduled to meet in the second round of the NCAA tournament on Saturday at Golden 1 Center, with a start time of 6:10 PM ET.
-When these two teams hit the floor, Kobe Brown and Tosan Evbuomwan are two players to watch.
+The NCAA tournament at Golden 1 Center on Saturday includes a second-round matchup that pits the Missouri Tigers against the Princeton Tigers at 6:10 PM ET.
+The Missouri Tigers' Kobe Brown and the Tigers' Tosan Evbuomwan are two players to watch in this game.

 In the article below, we'll give you all the info you need to know about who to look out for in this matchup on TNT.